aisc-org/aisc-model-viewer/src/buckling-wf-columns/commentary.md

 be used to determine the compressive strength.

-Both the web and flange of a W8x31 are nonslender for ASTM A992 (the preferred material specification for wide flange shapes).
-This is the case for most available wide flange shapes used as columns.
+Both the web and flange of a W8x31 are nonslender for ASTM A992 (the preferred material specification for wide-flange shapes).
+This is the case for most available wide-flange shapes used as columns.

 Note that the web was restrained in the model depicting [flange local buckling](./#Flange).
 Similarly, the flange was